 The right solicitor will help a Residents’ Association make sure that you have all of the correct information at your fingertips, and can also offer advice on how other Residents’ Associations have dealt with the process in the past.

-have a peek at this website Your Collective Enfranchisement – Worried About Service Charge Disputes?
+Your Collective Enfranchisement – Worried About Service Charge Disputes?
 Call Our Specialists

 Exercising your Right to Enfranchise involves a really difficult of law, and the whole process becomes much more difficult if one or more of the residents challenges any outstanding service charges – so it’s critical that you get the right expert advice.